 Governors recognize career and technical education as a powerful tool to fuel state economies and prepare students for rewarding and productive careers.
 Thoughtful alignment of these programs to state industry and workforce needs provides governors with the talent pipeline to jumpstart existing businesses and make states more attractive sites for private sector investment and innovation.
 Career and technical education programs grant students a wide range of educational options to meet their career goals and opportunities to develop in-demand skills that prepare them for a successful life.

 Federal investment in career and technical education allows states to maximize the impact of these programs and scale successful programs statewide.
-As Congress and the Administration consider reauthorization of the Carl D. Perkins Career and Technical Education Act (Perkins), governors offer the following principles to guide that work.
+As Congress, the Administration and states work together to implement the Strengthening Career and Technical Education for the 21st Century Act (Perkins) and consider any future changes to the program, governors offer the following principles to guide that work.

 - Governors should be the primary applicant for Perkins state grants as they are uniquely positioned to advance career and technical education in states by engaging state and local education and workforce agencies, the business community, higher education, state workforce boards and state boards of education to create a continuum of career and technical training and align career and technical education with their state’s labor market.

 - Governors and states should be granted authority to determine how career and technical education programs fit the demands of their state economies.
 Perkins should allow governors to collaborate with business leaders and industry sectors to fuel economic development by ensuring that targeted labor demands in states are being met through state-designed, innovative delivery approaches.